-Delaware foreclosure listings of foreclosures for sale and nationwide.
-Our foreclosure data includes Delaware bank owned homes, foreclosed homes and REO properties.
-All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Delaware foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.
+Scroll down to find Delaware foreclosure listings of foreclosure homes for sale.
+Our Delaware homes for sale database will also include listings of bank owned homes, short sales, sheriff sales and pre-foreclosures.
+All our Delaware foreclosure listings are pre-screened for accuracy by our team of professionals on a daily basis.
+All of our foreclosed properties for sale will also include the contact information, number of bedrooms and baths, square footage and price.

 The current housing market in Delaware points towards a permeating decrease among overall home value rates along with an increase in Delaware home foreclosure re-sales, which currently contribute 9.1 percent of overall household sales in the state.
 The median sale price for homes averages at about $203,500, which is a slight increase from last year's first quarter period.
 Despite this, prospects look optimistic and an abundance of bargain homes are currently available on the market.